3.1.6 Court registered agreements, financial agreements & parenting plans

 The CSRC Act provides that court registered agreements for spousal maintenance (section 18) and child maintenance (section 17(1)) are registrable maintenance liabilities.

-FL Act Part VII Division 4 Parenting Plans, Part VIIIA, sections 63A to section 63H, section 66S, section 86, section 87
+FL Act Part VII Division 4 Parenting Plans, Part VIIIA, sections 63A to 63H, section 66S, section 86, section 87

 CSRC Act section 17(1), section 18